 Usually, when it goes about the creation of cool product photography, the first considerations that come to mind are related to technology and the image-taking process.
 Ideas of unconventional photo sessions and visual tricks are often regarded as lateral, pertaining more to art than to business pages.
 However, the most successful photoshoots featured in famous magazines and on billboards across the globe usually defy expectations.
 They don’t fit into the regular patterns of proper lighting, positioning, or detailing and capture the imagination by this very ‘wrongness’ or weirdness of presentation.

 That’s why we want to challenge you to think out of the box while styling and conducting your product photography session.
-By now, you most probably know about the light, white background, and color fixing.
+By now, you most probably know about the light, white background and color fixing.
+If you’re not sure if your camera is up to scratch, you can research and compare camera specs to make sure.
+For most beginners, your smartphone will do just fine.
 It’s time to get creatively wild.

 Think unconventionally: Shoot products in some weird and unexpected use/combination.
 Let’s consider an example: shoes belong to the wardrobe and floor, food belongs to the kitchen and plates.
 But what if you can mix them together?
 Imagine serving shiny red stiletto heels on a white china plate, red grapes, or strawberries adorning a sharp heel like some fruity skewer.
 Wild, unexpected, and daring, but also memorable and visually stunning.
 Minimum of distracting details, clean colors, and unrestrained fantasy – viewers are bound to stop scrolling and explore more of the item images.